root-project/root/docbook/users-guide/FittingHistograms.md

 }
 ```

-## Fixing and Setting Parameters’ Bounds
+## Fixing and Setting Parameters' Bounds

 Parameters must be initialized before invoking the `Fit` method.
 The